sabinamp/MembershipS/README.md

 ## RESTful MembershipService
 - a simple RESTful service with @RestController
 - using the Lombok library to reduce boilerplate code for model objects.  (the @Data annotation)
-- using Apache Johnzon JSON-B instead of the default Jackson JSON mapper of Spring Boot applications
+- using Apache Johnzon JSON-B implementation instead of the default Jackson JSON mapper of Spring Boot applications
--

 ### Guides
 The following guides illustrate how to use some features concretely: